cms-opendata-workshop/workshop2023-lesson-physics-objects/_episodes/01-intro-poet.md

 In the [CERN Open Portal](http://opendata.cern.ch) (CODP) site one can find a more detailed description of these physical objects and a list of them corresponding to [2010](http://opendata.cern.ch/docs/cms-physics-objects-2010), [2011/2012](http://opendata.cern.ch/docs/cms-physics-objects-2011) from Run 1, and [2015](http://opendata.cern.ch/docs/cms-physics-objects-2015) (Run 2) releases of open data.

 In this workshop we will focus on working with open data from the **latest 2015 release** from Run 2.
-However, you will get a taste of using Run 1 data as well, tomorrow.

 ## Physics Objects reconstruction